This page covers the following topics:

 If you are using Internet Explorer, the browser will then ask you whether you wish to Open or Save the file.
-When the attachment has been downloaded, you can open the file by navigating to its folder or by clicking on Open or Open Folder in the window that is displayed when you save a file (see Internet Explorer screenshot below).
+When the attachment has been downloaded, you can open the file by navigating to its folder or by clicking on Open or Open Folder in the window that is displayed when you save a file.

 If you use Mozilla Firefox as your browser, attachments are saved in the default download folder unless you specify a different location.
-When the file has been downloaded, the Downloads arrow icon at the top right corner of the browser window flashes.
+When the file has been downloaded, the Downloads icon flashes.
 Open the attachment by first clicking on the Downloads button and then clicking on the file you downloaded.

 Attaching a file to a message